Crossfade: London, the 16th century, 2 actors & the Millenium Bridge. A love story?

 Aug 2, 2025

-Cross-fade, as against cross faded (something entirely different apparently) is based upon the process of creating a song which timelines a series of connected/unconnected events.
-Originally the intention was to try to knit together the various strands or events suggested by the words into what was intended to be a tangible, holistic theme.
-Later we both began to recognise that there is little point in doing this as it takes away some of the mystery of what might be happening and thus robs anyone listening of the fun of creating their own story with its own ending.
+Crossfade, as against crossfaded (something entirely different apparently) is based upon the process of creating a song which timelines a series of connected/unconnected events.
+Originally the intention was to try to knit together the various strands or events suggested by the words into what was intended to be a tangible, holistic, seamless story.
+Later we both began to recognise that this takes away some of the mystery of what might be happening and thus robs anyone listening of the fun of creating their own story with its own ending.

 "All the world's a stage, and all the men and women merely players; They have their exits and their entrances; And one man in his time plays many parts."

-Whatever, films, plays and songs have many possible goals but amongst them, in pole positions I would argue, are both storytelling and emotional connection.
-Our new song, Cross Fade, will try and achieve both.
-The opening passage of this work has been inspired by the work of György Ligeti (Hungary).
+Whatever, films, plays and songs have many possible goals but amongst them, in pole positions I would argue, are storytelling and emotional connection.
+Our new song, Cross Fade, will attempt to explore both.
+The opening song passage was inspired by the work of György Ligeti (Hungary).
 We are experimenting using one of Ligeti's most famous pieces,'Hungarian Rock'1978 as our reference, a maelstrom of rhythm and sound-textures in which a chord pattern is repeated while variations on it are developed.
+Thus far we are very happy with the way this is shaping up, delighted actually.

 Mac & Gar